The Best Gluten-Free, Dairy-Free, Egg-Free Food Bars

-For all those who wish Clif Bar would dive into the gluten-free market, they have with two lines now!
-Six gluten-free “Luna® Protein” flavors were released in 2011, and now the new “Kit’s Organic Fruit & Nut Bars” are new to the scene since Expo West (although they won’t be released to the public until June 2012).
+For all those who have been hoping Clif Bar would dive into the gluten-free market got their wish!
+Six gluten-free “Luna® Protein” flavors were released in 2011, and “Kit’s Organic Fruit & Nut Bars” joined the scene after Expo West.
 These bars are vegan, gluten- and soy-free, and contain only a handful of ingredients, all recognizable (and pronounceable) and non-GMO.
-Three kid-friendly flavors: Cashew; Chocolate Almond Coconut; and Berry Almond.
+They come in three kid-friendly flavors: Cashew; Chocolate Almond Coconut; and Berry Almond.

 Note: Clif Kid™ Z Fruit Rope is also gluten-free.
-This twisted fruit rope of organic fruit puree comes in 6 fun flavors for kids and each is equal to one serving of fruit.
+This twisted fruit rope of organic fruit puree comes in six fun flavors for kids, and each is equal to one serving of fruit.
 They make an excellent licorice substitute for kids and even for decorating Easter Basket Cupcakes!

 Straight from Australia, these bars have finally made their way to the United States!
-For those who need both gluten-free AND fructose-free, these “Fruit Free” bars are your answer!
+For those who need both gluten-free and fructose-free, “Fruit Free” bars are your answer.
 With the texture of a crispy rice treat but the taste of a bowl of corn flakes, there is really nothing not to love.

 The kid-version of these bars is called “Food for Kids.”
 These Banana Custard or Apple Filled chia snack bars are designed for kids, but of course may be enjoyed by anyone avoiding nuts, gluten and sulphur.
 They do contain dairy and soy.
 (Note — my kids loved these!)